MicrosoftDocs/azure-dev-docs/articles/terraform/create-base-template-using-yeoman.md

 # Create a Terraform base template in Azure using Yeoman

-In this article, you'll learn how to use the combination of [Terraform](/azure/terraform/) and [Yeoman](https://yeoman.io/).
+In this article, you learn how to use the combination of [Terraform](/azure/terraform/) and [Yeoman](https://yeoman.io/).
 Terraform is a tool for creating infrastructure on Azure.
 Yeoman makes it easy to create Terraform modules.

 In this article, you learn how to do the following tasks:
 > [!div class="checklist"]